10 Things to Think About When Designing Your Product

 Consider How It Will Be Manufactured

 When deciding for an industrial design for your product, it’s important to understand the processes used to manufacture it so that you can make design decisions accordingly.
 This could be as simple as deciding not to use a particular feature because it would require hand assembly or make it difficult for automated assembly equipment to reach.
 The more you understand how your product will be manufactured, the easier it is for you to create an efficient design easily manufactured with the equipment available.
+If you're wondering how to start a manufacturing business, mastering this understanding is crucial to ensuring your product is designed for optimal production efficiency.

 Aesthetics